-And (no surprise here), while you're cutting, make sure the calories you are getting aren't coming from junk foods.
+And (no surprise here), fueling up on small amounts of junk food is not the smartest fix for how to cut calories.
 Swap out high-fat, high-sugar foods like muffins, chips, and processed meats for nutritionally dense options like leafy greens, whole grain breads, and lean protein.
 This will give you the most nutritional bang for your buck, helping you fill up while you slim down.
-(Related: This 30-Day Clean-ish Eating Challenge Will Reset Your Diet for the New Year)
+(Related: This 30-Day Clean-ish Eating Challenge Will Reset Your Diet)

 According to Spano, it's not uncommon for people to calculate their calorie needs incorrectly, overestimate how many calories they're burning through exercise, or underestimate how many calories they're eating.
 A physician or registered dietitian can help pinpoint your problem, and advise new strategies to get you on track (think increasing exercise or meal frequency, or re-evaluating your calorie-counting method).

 How to Cut Calories and Lose 10 Pounds a Year